petecarapetyan/webappwriter/docs/explore/raceWordpress/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RutVwezeVZs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Raw Power, at Your Fingertips
+## Complex Component

 This _racing-WordPress game_ gets _**really**_ fun when you can add someone else's complex work straight into you Markup page.

 Generic web components can be as small as a text widget or as big as a whole app, all on drop in componet.

-How long would it take to add a complex web component to this page?
+How long would it take to add a complex web component like this, to a page?

 <hex-color-picker color="#1e88e5"></hex-color-picker>